TyNguyenH/Mathematical_Expression/README.md

 # Mathematical_Expression
-Implementing linked list to create a mathematical expression
+Implement linked list to create a mathematical expression